adjih/exp-iotlab/doc/README-diff-M3-M3ofA8.md

 Configuration changes:
 * No Flash on SPI1 (no DMA1 ch2/ch3; no GPIO PA5, PA6, PA7)
-* Radio on SPI1 instead of SPI2
+* Radio on SPI2 instead of SPI1
+* SPI related pins moved GPIO_B:  PB.13 as SCLK pin ,PB.14 as MISO pin, PB.15 as MOSI pin
 * Gyroscope LSM303DLHC: GPIO PC9 instead of GPIO PC0 (thus uses ```NVIC_IRQ_LINE_EXTI9_5``` instead of ```NVIC_IRQ_LINE_EXTI0```)
 * Accelerometer/Magnetometer LSM303DLHC (order of lines is also changed in ```accmag_setup``` if you read the diff):
   - Mag Drdy (MAG1) on GPIO PA11 instead of PB2